Skip to content

 For car park – able to deal with vehicles, stay on feet for shift, and deal with uneven ground.
 Customer service skills.

-Requirements: Knowledge of board games or social deduction.
+Requirements: Knowledge of RPG or social deduction.
 Ability to approach and talk to strangers and facilitate social interaction.
 Customer service skills.

 Info point/board game library

 What: Staff the info point and library kiosk!
 There’s going to be a permanent desk for answering basic queries from people and for checking out some of our more chonky games.
 You’ll need to manage a check-in/check-out spreadsheet for the games.
-You’ll also be the main contact for the RPG glade schedule.
 You’ll be provided with an informational document to help answer questions, and a direct line to one of the organisers if a query needs escalating.

 Requirements: Good organisation.
 Ability to deal with spreadsheets.
 Customer service skills.

-What: You’ll be running scheduled D&D 5e Adventurers League starter sessions for new players.
+What: You’ll be running scheduled starter sessions for new players.

 What: Moderating scheduled Werewolf or Blood on the Clocktower beginner sessions, using standard rules.